-Some signs of Tongue Tie are: cracked nipples, misshapen, white nipples, painful latch and engorged breasts.
-Baby's symptoms can be: white membrane visible under tongue when crying, heartshaped tongue, inability to open their mouths wide, tongue mobility is restricted (baby can't stick his tongue out), slow weight gain, clicking sound during feeds, sucking cheeks in, gulping and spluttering, very windy and colicky, screaming after a feed, fussy on the breast, sliding off during a feed, needs repositioning, dribbling down the side of the mouth and others.
+Some signs of Tongue Tie are cracked nipples, misshapen, white nipples, painful latch, and engorged breasts.
+Baby's symptoms can be: white membrane visible under the tongue when crying, heart-shaped tongue, inability to open their mouths wide, tongue mobility is restricted (baby can't stick his tongue out), slow weight gain, clicking sound during feeds, sucking cheeks in, gulping and spluttering, very windy and colicky, screaming after a feed, fussy on the breast, sliding off during a feed, needs repositioning, dribbling down the side of the mouth and others.

 The criteria for treatment are feeding difficulties.
 If the mother has received breastfeeding support and correcting latch and positioning don't have enough effect then surgical treatment as soon as possible is advisable.
 This will help mothers to continue breastfeeding instead of switching to formula.

-When performed on a newborn up to 5 months the surgical treatment is usually performed without anaesthetic and is usually very well tolerated.
-The baby is swaddled and head and shoulders need to be held to minimise movement.
-The frenulum is cut with single use sterile surgical scissors.
-There should be minimal bleeding and it is encouraged to breastfeed (or bottlefeed) baby straight after that for comfort but also so that the tongue can press down on the wound.
+When performed for an infant up to 12 months, the surgical treatment is done without anesthetic and is usually very well tolerated.
+The baby is swaddled and the head and shoulders will be held by a nurse to minimize movement.
+The frenulum is cut with single-use sterile surgical scissors.
+There should be minimal bleeding and I will encourage mum to breastfeed (or bottlefeed) baby straight after that for comfort but also so that the tongue can press down on the wound.
+I will assist with positioning and attachment.
 Complications such as prolonged bleeding or infections are very rare and most babies tolerate it very well.
-If baby is older than 2 months it is permissible to give paracetamol before and after the procedure, it may not be necessary.
+If a baby is older than 2 months it is permissible to give paracetamol before and after the procedure, it may not be necessary.

-Aftercare includes keeping the site very clean, do not let baby suck fingers that haven't been washed thoroughly with soap, if baby uses a dummy or bottle, make sure it is sterilised.
+Aftercare includes keeping the site clean as far as possible, if the baby uses a dummy or bottle, make sure it is sterilized.
 There are gentle exercises the parents should do with the baby to encourage tongue movement after the procedure.
-Making sure a deep latch is practised after the procedure is a good way to keep the tongue moving.
+Making sure a deep latch is practiced after the procedure is a good way to keep the tongue moving.
 Unfortunately between 2-4% of the cases will reattach and will have to be revised if the symptoms return.

-Divison of a Tongue Tie is not a magic fix and practicing a good latch and attachment has to be practised at the same time. i can take a few weeks to see the full results while baby is learning to
+Divison of a Tongue Tie is not a magic fix and practicing a good latch and attachment has to be practiced at the same time.
+It can take a few weeks to see the full results while the baby is learning to use the tongue correctly.